 Lessee: TAIT is a lessee for noncancelable subscription IT arrangements (similar to a lease) for the right-to-use information technology hardware and software (subscription IT arrangements).
 At the commencement of a subscription, TAIT initially measures the subscription IT liability at the present value of payments expected to be made during the subscription term.
 Subsequently, the subscription IT liability is reduced by the principal portion of the subscription payments made.
-The subscription IT asset is initially measured as the initial amount of the subscription IT liability, less subscription payments made at or before the subscription commencement date, less any vendor incentives received at or before the subscription commencement date, plus the capitalizable implementation costs.
-Subsequently, the subscription IT asset is amortized into depreciation expense on a straight-line basis over the useful life of the asset.
+The subscription IT asset is initially measured as the initial amount of the subscription IT liability, less subscription payments made at or before the subscription commencement date, less any vendor incentives received at or before the subscription IT asset is amortized into depreciation expense on a straight-line basis over the useful life of the asset.